 In Conclusion

 If you live the life of the lion or the deer, we hope you find your way out.
 Most people locked into a dualistic mindset don’t want to find their way out.
 If you are one of those who are having second thoughts about your beliefs, you are in the right place.
-This website has a number of articles that can give you the information you need to make an informed decision about your spiritual path.
+This website has several articles that give you the information you need to make an informed decision about your spiritual path.

 References